ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_host_info_module.rst

                 </td>
                 <td>
                         <div>If true, only hosts that are not part of a cluster can match the filter, and if false, only hosts that are are part of a cluster can match the filter.</div>
+                        <div>If unset Hosts can match filter independent of whether they are part of a cluster or not.
+If this field is true and <em>clusters</em> os not empty, no hosts will match the filter.</div>
                 </td>
             </tr>
             <tr>